What is Process Data?

 1. Receive Alerts

-Within SensrTrx, you can set upper and lower control limits on the data.
+Within SensrTrx, you can set upper and lower control limits on the data using control charts.
 If what you’re measuring gets close to the upper or lower limits, you can immediately notify someone about the problem.
 This is a very common scenario with our customers.

 Think about the temperature of a machine.
 If it gets too hot or too cold, the product could be ruined and needs to be scrapped, thus increasing your scrap rate.
 This is a situation everyone wants to avoid.
 Using pre-set limits, if that temperature rises too high, an alert will be sent to the person who monitors that particular machine.
 They’re now able to control the temperature before it ruins the product.

 With SensrTrx, there are pre-set settings, often determined and set by the administrator of the system.
 If someone is changing settings they’re not supposed to, you can track that and set alerts via the SensrTrx manufacturing app to notify you.
 Then, you’re able to stop any unwanted changes from occurring in the future and fix the ones that have been modified.

 3. Determine the Root Cause of a Problem